QuantumCat-957/crack-addr-seeker/README.md

-Here's a sample `README.md` for your application:

----

 # Address Generator

 This application generates Ethereum and TRON addresses based on a given mnemonic phrase and BIP39 password.
 It supports multi-threaded address generation and writes the generated addresses to CSV files.
 You can configure the maximum file size and log rotation interval via command-line arguments.